nitsa/leech/README.md

 Different log types can easily be supported with minimal code changes.

-You should change the default encryption keys in the code.
+Please  should change the default encryption keys in the code before using it.

+web_service.py is an example of a local web service which exposed locally the file access.log

+leech.py is the actual tool.

 Note that tool should be used without breaking the law and in order to conduct legal activities.